-Even in the years after its inception, the FQM was obliged to prove to governments and professional associations that it was capable of supervising its members with a code of ethics that drew a sharp distinction between massage therapy and erotic massage.
+Founded in 1979 under the name Association provinciale des masseurs et massothérapeutes, the FQM was established at a time when the Montreal police force’s Morality Squad associated massage with prostitution and erotic massage parlours, and when most Quebec municipalities refused to the right to practice to properly trained massage therapists.
+Even in the years following its inception, the FQM had to prove to governments and professional associations that it was capable of supervising its members with a code of ethics that drew a sharp distinction between massage therapy and erotic massage.

-This period also saw the proliferation of massage therapy schools.
-These schools would go on to play an important role in the development of alternative health approaches in Quebec, for it was here that the profession came into its own as well as integrated international currents.
+The period from 1979 to 1989 was marked by a growing interest in massage therapy, with forerunners circling the globe for new techniques and approaches to be introduced in Quebec.
+Among these were Polarity, Esalen, Californian, TragerMD and shiatsu.
+This period also saw the proliferation of massage therapy schools that would soon play an important role in the development of alternative health approaches in Quebec, for it was here that massage therapy came into its own, evolving and integrating international currents.

-In this spirit, the FQM sought to heighten its public profile by teaming up with major annual events such as Massage d'espoir (Massage of hope) in support of Leucan in 1992, 1993 and 1994.
-These fundraising activities succeeded in raising close to $250,000 in support of Leucan activities, including in-hospital massage therapy for children with cancer.
+Starting in 1992, the FQM set out to promote massage therapy and help members further their careers.
+A great deal of energy was invested in publicly promoting massage therapy as practised by FQM-certified members, highlighting the guarantee of quality and safety that membership confers.
+It is in this spirit that the FQM sought to heighten its public profile by teaming up with major annual events such as Massage d'espoir (Massage of hope) in support of Leucan in 1992, 1993 and 1994.
+These benefit events succeeded in raising close to $250,000 in support of Leucan activities, including in-hospital massage therapy for children with cancer.

 In 2009, the FQM marked its 30th anniversary on a high note.
 After all these years, the Fédération remains the most credible organization with official authorities and — above all — the largest professional association in Quebec representing only massage therapists.